butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 [中文](README.cn.md)

 # Notice
-After updating to new version, you need to shutdown SD webui and re-launch.
+After install or update to new version, you need to shutdown SD webui and re-launch.
 Just Reload UI won't work!

 # Stable-Diffusion-Webui-Civitai-Helper
 Stable Diffusion Webui Extension for Civitai, to handle your models much more easily.